 Dissertation

 The dissertation demonstrates the candidate’s ability to conduct substantial and significant research in the technology disciplines and/ or related disciplines that intersect with them.
 Candidates are expected to demonstrate mastery of the key literature in the field and use this to situate the specific project they propose.
 Students enroll in TECH 64000 Doctoral Thesis Research to complete and receive credit for their dissertation research.
-Students take a minimum of fifteen (15) credit hours of Tech 64000 which is usually spread out over several semesters, depending on the pace of the dissertation research.
-After completing 15 credit hours of Tech 64000, the student may enroll in 1 credit hour of Tech 64000 per semester until completion of the degree program.
+Students are required to complete a minimum of fifteen (15) credit hours of Tech 64000, a requirement that is typically distributed across multiple semesters.
+The exact duration of this distribution depends on the individual student's progress in their dissertation research.
+In many cases, for those students following a standard four-year timeline, the third year is conventionally designated for formulating the research topic and developing the proposal.
+Alternatively, for students adhering to a six-year timeline, this occurs during the fifth year of their academic journey.

 Final oral defense of dissertation research